-Attorneys Deborah A. Lujan and Kari L. Melkonian won summary disposition in favor of a tenant and property owner in a premises liability action arising out of a slip and fall in a commercial parking lot.
-The Court dismissed plaintiff’s complaint against the tenant finding that the cause of the fall was completely speculative and that the tenant lacked notice of any potential hazard.
-The claim against the property owner was dismissed because it did not have possession and control of the premises.
+Attorneys Kari Melkonian and Jonathan Koch won summary disposition in favor of a tenant in a premises liability action for injuries arising out of an alleged malfunction of automatic sliding doors at the entrance of a grocery store.
+The Court dismissed plaintiff’s complaint against the store finding that the door was not defective and that the store lacked notice of any potential hazard.
+The Court also found that the claim was barred under the open and obvious doctrine.

 Plaintiff filed a 21 count complaint in Oakland County Probate Court.
 Attorneys David C. Anderson and Jonathan B. Koch filed a Motion for Summary Disposition and the Court dismissed their client, an international accounting and investment banking firm, from the case.